 The district remains committed to communicating all elements of this reopening plan to students, parents and guardians, staff and visitors.
 The plan is available to all stakeholders via the district website at https://www.kingstoncityschools.org/reopening, and will be updated throughout the school year, as necessary, to respond to local circumstances.
 The link to the plan appears on the website homepage and a direct link to the plan will be found on each individual school’s homepage.
 Every effort has been made to ensure that the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
 The plan can also be translated into other languages, via the G-Translate feature available on the district website.

-In support of remote learning, the district will make computer devices available to students and teachers who need them.
-Based on survey data gathered during the spring 2020 closure, computer devices will be provided to students/households who do not already have access and are not attending in-person for instruction.
+In the event of a return to remote learning, the district will make computer devices available to students who need them.
 The district will provide students and their families with multiple ways to contact schools and teachers during remote learning, including KCSD Email, phone calls to schools, and Microsoft Teams.

 The district will follow its existing engagement and communication protocols with parents regarding the provision of special education services for their child.
 Parent engagement will be in the parent’s preferred mode of communication regarding the provision of services to his/her child to meet the requirements of IDEA, with the support of bilingual family workers and a translation service.

 In addition, the district will make every effort to ensure that communication to parents/legal guardians is in their preferred language and mode of communication.
 The District will continue to enhance efforts to communicate with English language learners' parent/guardians in their preferred language and mode of communication.
 The KCSD Website has a translate option, Text/Email blasts are released in the home language preferred and the KCSD App changes language automatically by user through “language preferences”.